-Central Nervous System: The most common manifestations encountered with phenytoin therapy are referable to this system and are usually dose-related.
-These include nystagmus, ataxia, slurred speech, decreased coordination, and mental confusion.
-Dizziness, insomnia, transient nervousness, motor twitchings, and headaches have also been observed.
-There have also been rare reports of phenytoin induced dyskinesias, including chorea, dystonia, tremor, and asterixis, similar to those induced by phenothiazine and other neuroleptic drugs.
+The most common adverse reactions encountered with phenytoin therapy are nervous system reactions and are usually dose-related.
+Reactions include nystagmus, ataxia, slurred speech, decreased coordination, somnolence, and mental confusion.
+Dizziness, vertigo, insomnia, transient nervousness, motor twitchings, paresthesias, and headaches have also been observed.
+There have also been rare reports of phenytoin-induced dyskinesias, including chorea, dystonia, tremor, and asterixis, similar to those induced by phenothiazine and other neuroleptic drugs.
+Cerebellar atrophy has been reported, and appears more likely in settings of elevated phenytoin levels and/or long-term phenytoin use.

 A predominantly sensory peripheral polyneuropathy has been observed in patients receiving long-term phenytoin therapy.